Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 39.15605 mins
 ```

-### 3.2 The RDA Implementation of the ABC-MCMC Algorithm
+### 3.2 The RDA Implementations of the ABC-MCMC Algorithms

 The pilot run for the real data applications is shown below.
 The process is exactly the same as SS1 pilot run except the prior settings.